trailofbits/manticore/README.md

 python3 count_instructions.py ../linux/helloworld
 ```

-Alternatively, you can use Docker to quickly install and test out Manticore:
+You can also use Docker to quickly install and try Manticore:

 ```
 # Download manticore image